klepon/product-list-with-cart/README.md

 ## How to use for development

-The package manager design for use in Linux or Wac, Windows user may find issue using this app
+The package manager design for use in Linux or Mac, Windows user may find issue using this package manager

 * Download the source file